 Read the documented walkthrough →Transparency

-Brinkman Data has zero documented sales as of today, May 19, 2026.
-The audience is small.
+Brinkman Data's first documented sales landed May 30, 2026 — one $20 Protocol and two $339 Custom Reports, Bangkok and Phuket, bundled at $549 and delivered.
+Before that date: zero.
+The audience is still small.
 The Instagram is months old under its current handle.
 The reviews quoted above are the reviews.

 There is no growth chart.
 No client roster.
 No waitlist of 10,000.

-What there is: 18 months of research, one verified deed, one published 5-step framework, 29 short videos, and a $20 PDF anyone can read in an evening.
+What there is: 18 months of research, one verified deed, one published 5-step framework, 29 short videos, redacted pages of the delivered reports in the case studies, and a $20 PDF anyone can read in an evening.
 The brand is research-first, not marketing-first — the methodology was built before the catalog, not after.

 If you are looking for a polished course-creator with five-figure testimonials, this is not it.
 If you are looking for someone showing the math in public before claiming the answer, this is.